robusta-dev/robusta/docs/user-guide/configuration.rst

 Defining additional sinks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is a full example showing how to ocnfigure all possible sinks:
+Here is a full example showing how to configure all possible sinks:

 .. code-block:: yaml